Karnataka elections: Will Congress give ticket to actress-turned-politician Ramya?

 However, she denied such reports saying she is not interested in contesting elections and would rather concentrate on her work as the head of the Congress' social media communications cell.

 Ramya, who had quit acting in 2013, told News18 that she was not contesting in this election.
 Recently, her mother Ranjitha created a furore after she threatened to contest as an independent candidate if the Congress does not give her ticket.
-In a recent interview to Bangalore Times, Ramya stated that electoral politics was not her "cup of tea".
+In a recent interview with Bangalore Times, Ramya stated that electoral politics was not her "cup of tea".

 "To be honest, electoral politics is really not my cup of tea.
 It is not something that I enjoy.
 People who contest are in it to do a tremendous job.
 I believe that if you want to make a change and be that catalyst, electoral politics doesn't have to be the only way to do it," she told Bangalore Times.